 A study has found that some Asian-Americans crave unhealthy food more often than other Asian-Americans.
-This unhealthy preference is linked to a gene called DRD2 A1.

 The said gene is a variation of DRD2 (dopamine receptor D2), a type associated with various forms of addiction.
 Researchers from UCLA revealed that subjects who have DRD2 A1 are more hungry for carbohydrates and fast food than those without it.

 Published in the Asia Pacific Journal of Clinical Nutrition, the study involved 84 Asian-American college students who answered questionnaires that assess their food cravings.
 Blood was also taken for genotyping.

 Dr. Zhaoping Li, senior author of the study, believes that their findings are important in addressing addictive behavior among people with the genetic variation.
 While the research specifically involved Asian-Americans, its findings are reportedly applicable to anyone of Asian descent.
 It also proves promising in tackling obesity for the particular demographic.

 In a 2014 article, Gen Re reported the rise of obesity in Asian countries, a trend that was attributed to economic growth and cultural factors.
 At the time, Malaysia had the highest prevalence of obesity (14%), while Vietnam scored the lowest (1.7%).

 Customers eat at a McDonald’s restaurant in Hong Kong Friday, July 25, 2014.
 McDonald’s restaurants in Hong Kong have taken chicken nuggets and chicken filet burgers off the menu after a U.S.-owned supplier in mainland China was accused of selling expired meat.